Shaan0111/Sales--sql---analysis-/README.md

 ## About This Project
 I built this project to practice SQL in a more practical way.
 Instead of only focusing on syntax, I tried to understand what the data is saying and how it can support business decisions.

+SQL project analyzing sales and customer behavior with business insights

 ## Dataset
 The project uses three tables:
 - Customers